Published on May 1, 2019

 How much do experts know about Hodgkin lymphoma genomics today?
 Is it important for patients to undergo genetic testing at diagnosis?
 Leading Hodgkin lymphoma researchers Dr. Joshua Brody, from Icahn School of Medicine at Mount Sinai, and Dr. Andrew Evens, from Rutgers Cancer Institute of New Jersey, discuss the chromosomal changes that may occur in Hodgkin lymphoma patients and how they influence the course of care.

 This program is sponsored through a grant from Seattle Genetics.
 This organization has no editorial control.
-It is produced solely by Patient Power.
+Patient Power is solely responsible for program content.

 Transcript | What Role Does Genetic Testing Play in Hodgkin Lymphoma Care?